department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/meeting-notes/carnetta-scruggs-03-10-22.md

 **Personal Information: In case of emergency**
 		- What do you know about how Veterans or coordinators are using this?
-			- This is only for the health information card
+			- This is only for the health information card.
-			- This data doesn’t go anywhere
 		- Where is this data stored?
 			- Only lives in MHV system of record
 				- Legal system of record source where certain things only live here and we’re not allowed to share it with anyone else if the Veteran doesn’t give permission
-		- Plan: whatever makes sense to the Veteran.
-Wherever this information makes sense, put it wherever it makes sense
+		- **Future plan for this section**: whatever makes sense to the Veteran.
-		- We haven’t talked about it, but we can.
+		- **Do you plan on adding this to VA profile backend?** We haven’t talked about this yet, but we can.

 **Personal Information: Health Information**
 		- This used to be the biggest feature of MHV.